krakend/krakend-documentation/endpoints/content-types.md

 ### Working with non-JSON

 - `xml`: When the endpoint returns an XML object no matter the encoding of your backend.
+- `yaml`: When the endpoint returns the data in YAML format.
 - `string`: Treat the whole response as a simple string
 - `negotiate`: Allows the client to choose by parsing its `Accept` header.
 KrakenD accepts:
   - `application/json`